DJRHails/hails.info/src/assets/projects/SpeakEasy/speakeasy.md

 ## What it does
 We translate audio streams in real time and convert them to rapid visual slides.
 All while obeying The Top Ten Laws for Slideshows, always.

-The few second delay can be fun :).
+The few second delay can be fun :happy:.

 ## How we built it
 We created a sophisticated pipeline that passes raw audio to the Google Cloud Speech-to-text API, producing plaintext.
 We then take that text data and apply various natural language processing techniques (such as IBM Watson) to generate semantic analysis, from which we can extract key information to format our slides.
 Knowing for instance that subject of a sentence can provide a header and the bullet points beneath are the verb-noun pairs corresponding to that subject.
 We also do a level of emotive analysis for creating color choices for text.